 Potential benefits of a carnivore diet:

-Now, before we go through the potential health benefits of the carnivore diet I wanted to let you know that most of this is based on anecdotal evidence and reports, as so far there has only been one study that has been published on the carnivore diet.
+Now, before we go through the potential health benefits of the carnivore diet I wanted to emphasize that most of this is based on anecdotal reports, as so far there has only been one study that has been published on the carnivore diet so there is still a lot that we don't know.

 1. Weight loss

-Similar to a keto diet, eating a strict animal food based diet can help you lose weight and improve body composition because you are shifting your main energy source from carbs to fats.
+Similar to a keto diet, eating a strict animal food based diet could help you lose weight and improve body composition because you are shifting your main energy source from carbs to fats, a state that is often referred to as being "fat-adapted."

 In addition, fat and protein are very satiating.
 This allows you to feel full for longer, and studies have shown that becoming fat-adapted improves your hunger hormones, further regulating your appetite.